learning-zone/css-basics/README.md

   <p>Paragraph example.</p>
 </div>
 ```
-**Adjacent Sibling Combinator**: A selector that uses the adjacent sibling combinator uses the plus symbol (+), and is almost the same as the general sibling selector.
+**viii) Adjacent Sibling Combinator**: A selector that uses the adjacent sibling combinator uses the plus symbol (+), and is almost the same as the general sibling selector.
 The difference is that the targeted element must be an immediate sibling, not just a general sibling.
 ```css
 p + p {
    text-indent: 1.5em;